HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 - how about a CHK instruction ?
 - it would compare a register to be within 0 and another register: r = 0 <= a <= b. r is 0 or 1 then.

-### Address translation
+### Address translation - getting rid of C and D bits in the status word

 Segment zero by definition maps directly to absolute addresses.
 That is "0.ofs" is actually "ofs".
 What if that is combined with the design decision to bypass a TLB when the segment address is zero ?

-Addressing absolute memory is straightforward.
+Addressing absolute memory is then straightforward.
 Just use a "0.ofs" address.
 Interrupts and traps will jump to handlers in segment zero space and avoid address translation automatically.

 There are two translation enable bits in the status word.
 When they are set to zero, address translation is disabled and any address "seg.ofs" maps to "0.ofs" as we ignore the segment part.

+Protection ID check is also only for all segments except segment zero.

+The LDWA, STWA instruction could be removed at the expense of a smaller offset.
+LDWAX could be replaced by opMode 2 with the full range.

+Segment should be privileged, which means trat protection ID check is disabled anyway.

 So, can we actually with this simple fact take out the translation bits in the status word ?

 How would the GATE instruction work ?
+As before.
+A GATE instruction in a non-zero ID segment will promote or not, a GATE instruction on segment zero will also cause no change of the privilege level.

 Segment zero is the space that maps to physical memory and it will contains the interrupt / trap code and low level system data such as the page table and all other items that need to be addressed when we don't translate.